 Begin your Holy Triduum with a Eucharistic centered pilgrimage led by Archbishop Sartain.
 The pilgrimage begins immediately after the Mass of the Lord’s Supper at St. James Cathedral.
 Join your fellow young adults as we visit a few of Seattle’s Catholic churches and spend time at each in prayer.
 This is a walking pilgrimage of 5-6 miles, so we recommend wearing comfortable shoes!

 - Immaculate Conception Church

 - Holy Names Academy Chapel

 If you Information regarding how to join mid-way will be available as the event grows closer.

 This pilgrimage is based off the ancient practice credited to St. Philip Neri, and began in Rome when early pilgrims visited the seven major basilicas as penance.
 Catholics in many parts of the world – especially in Poland, Italy, the Philippines and Mexico – visit seven churches on Holy Thursday following the Mass of the Lord’s Supper.

 Archbishop J. Peter Sartain began this tradition in 2012 in our archdiocese.
 In that initial year, we had almost 150 people join us for this pilgrimage.
+In 2013 we had over 200.
 We hope each of you will consider joining us this year!